pecknigel/learning-resources/index.md

 Work in a collaborative environment much like an asynchronous remote team.
 Design and develop a web framework to abstract DOM manipulation.
 Much like the engine at the heart of frameworks like Angular or React.

-What better way to learn then well than to solve the same problems yourself?
+What better way to learn them well than to solve the same problems yourself?

 Are you up for the challenge?